 The EU AI Act (Regulation (EU) 2024/1689) applies to any business that deploys, meaning uses, AI systems.
 The obligations vary by risk tier, but some apply to all deployers regardless of the type of AI in use.

 Article 4 (AI literacy).
-Since 2 February 2025, all deployers of AI systems are required to ensure that staff involved with those systems have sufficient AI literacy to understand what they are doing and what the risks are.
+Since 2 February 2025, all deployers of AI systems have been required to ensure that staff involved with those systems have a sufficient level of AI literacy to understand what they are doing and what the risks are.
 This is not a high-risk-only obligation.
 If your business uses AI in any meaningful way, Article 4 applies now.
+Note: the Digital Omnibus, formally adopted by the European Parliament on 16 June 2026 and by the Council on 29 June 2026 (awaiting publication in the Official Journal), amends Article 4 from a duty to "ensure" a sufficient level of AI literacy to a softer effort obligation: providers and deployers must take measures to support the development of AI literacy among staff, proportionate to roles and context.
+Until OJ publication, the original obligation governs.

 Article 26 (deployer obligations for high-risk AI).
-If your business uses AI in employment decisions, access to services, or other Annex III categories (which covers employment and HR decisions, creditworthiness, biometrics, and access to services such as insurance and education), Article 26 applies.
-For most Annex III categories, including employment and HR AI, the rules apply from 2 December 2027 following the AI Omnibus simplification (political agreement reached May 2026).
+If your business uses AI in employment decisions, access to services, or other Annex III categories, Article 26 applies.
+Annex III covers eight categories in total: employment and HR decisions, creditworthiness, biometrics, education, access to essential services, law enforcement, migration and asylum, and administration of justice.
+Most SMEs encounter the employment, creditworthiness, and essential services categories, but the full list should be checked.
+For most Annex III standalone systems, the rules apply from 2 December 2027 following the Digital Omnibus, formally adopted by the European Parliament on 16 June 2026 and by the Council on 29 June 2026 (awaiting publication in the Official Journal).
+AI embedded in regulated products under Annex I, such as medical devices or machinery, has until 2 August 2028.
 The governance blueprint establishes which of your current use cases falls into this category before that deadline arrives.

 For more detail on current deadlines, see our article on EU AI Act obligations for Irish businesses.